boutserou/Tech/README.md

 # Tech
-Fully responsive site using HTML, CSS and Javasand you can navigate to other pages
+Fully responsive site using HTML, CSS and JavaScript created following a tutorial.